quicwg/ops-drafts/draft-ietf-quic-applicability.md

 features.
 While initially designed for the HTTP use case, it provides capabilities that can be used with a much wider variety of applications.
 QUIC is encapsulated in UDP.
 QUIC version 1 integrate TLS 1.3 {{!TLS13=RFC8446}} to encrypt all payload data and most control information.
-The version of HTTP which uses QUIC is known as HTTP/3 {{QUIC-HTTP}}.
+The version of HTTP that uses QUIC is known as HTTP/3 {{QUIC-HTTP}}.

 This document provides guidance for application developers that want to use